 |Histology service charge (in addition of the above)||Per hour||$30|

 |Clinical data provision||Per hour||$45|

 Information regarding Ethics Approvals for projects using human tissue

 If your research involves collecting tissue directly from a donor rather than applying to access tissue that has already been banked, it requires a specific study related ethical approval

-The Health and Disciplinary Ethics Committees (HDEC) have recently moved towards requesting all tissues “left over” from a specific study that can be retained for future unspecified research (FUR), must be moved into a HDEC-approved tissue bank, such as the ARTB, at the end of each research study.
+The Health and Disability Ethics Committees (HDEC) have recently moved towards requesting all tissues “left over” from a specific study that can be retained for future unspecified research (FUR), must be moved into a HDEC-approved tissue bank, such as the ARTB, at the end of each research study.

 If you discuss your study with the ARTB before you submit your ethics application we can help with both your study specific ethics application and also if necessary how to build in “dual consent” so a part of the collected tissue is stored for Future Unspecified Research (FUR)